Food Obsession in Eating Disorders: Why It May Feel Like You Can’t Stop Thinking About Food

 Restriction

-It’s a simple fact that restricting food makes you think about food more.
-From an evolutionary perspective, this makes sense: when you don’t let yourself eat, your body believes you’re starving and kicks into survival mode.
-It will do whatever it takes to get the energy it needs—and one way it does this is by sounding an alarm bell in the form of constant thoughts about food.
 These thoughts are a survival mechanism, meant to motivate you to find the fuel necessary to stay alive.
 “If you spend all of your time thinking of what to eat without letting yourself eat and receive adequate nutrition and pleasure, your brain will enter a state of vigilance around food and continue that mindset of avoidance and restriction while the body fights back to get the energy it needs,” says Levine.
-“Indeed, your body will fight to get the nutrients it needs by increasing thoughts of food to maintain homeostasis and safety.”
+“Your body will fight to get the nutrients it needs by increasing thoughts of food to maintain homeostasis and safety.”

 Coping and avoidance

 With or without being in a state of restriction, people may turn to food obsession as a coping mechanism.
 Thoughts about food—whether it’s planning a binge hours in advance, obsessing over what you just ate, or painstakingly tracking macros—can be a way to escape or numb distressing emotions, or to feel a sense of control over a chaotic situation.
-“I noticed a significant rise in issues with food during the pandemic and during lock-down,” shares therapist Amanda Marks, LPC, CPCS.
-“Many of us felt out of control during that time and were scared and overwhelmed, and the focus and obsession with food gave us a sense of control and distraction that we were needing.”

 Attention or memory bias

-People struggling with eating disorders tend to have what are called attention or memory biases toward eating-related cues and words, which can make obsessive food thoughts feel intrusive, persistent, and even sticky.
-Attention biases in eating disorders are when you focus on information that’s consistent with your eating disorder (e.g. you focus on the calories in the food instead of the flavor), while memory biases in eating disorders are when you remember information aligned with your eating disorder better than other information (e.g. you remember how much your friend ate at lunch instead of a story they told you).
+• Memory biases in eating disorders are when you remember information aligned with your eating disorder better than other information (e.g. you remember how much your friend ate at lunch instead of a story they told you).

 Food insecurity

-What eating disorders are associated with food obsession?
+Which eating disorders are associated with food obsession?

-While people with any eating disorder diagnosis could have excessive thoughts about food, Levine says that food obsession tends to be associated with binge eating disorder (BED), bulimia nervosa, and anorexia nervosa.
 In one study, those with anorexia and bulimia had higher levels of food preoccupation than those with BED, but people with all three eating disorders had more thoughts about food than people without eating disorders.
-Typically, when food restriction is at its highest, so are obsessive food thoughts, so there may be some variation in intensity levels for people with bulimia or BED depending on where they are in the restrict-binge-purge or binge-restrict cycles.
+Typically, when food restriction is at its highest, so are obsessive food thoughts, so there may be some variation in the intensity of food obsession for people with bulimia or BED depending on where they are in the restrict-binge-purge or binge-restrict cycle.

 Could it be something besides an eating disorder?